-After the excitement over finding new code in the Android development repository, it's now time for the usual clarifications, provisos and news tweaks that inevitably follow.
-While Donut was initially suggested as being one and
+After the excitement over finding new code in the Android development repository, it’s now time for the usual clarifications, provisos and news tweaks that inevitably follow.
+While Donut was initially suggested as being

 Google have released elements of Android OS 2.0 Donut to the developer community, and the changelist is already prompting excitement.
 Among the differences already noted are multitouch and gesture support, together with CDMA